How Much Weight Can a French Cleat Hold?

 3. Even Distribution: Distribute the weight evenly across multiple screws or anchors.
 Avoid overloading a single point, which can compromise the cleat’s stability.

-By carefully selecting the appropriate screws or anchors and following best practices for installation, you can significantly enhance the strength and reliability of your French cleat system.
+By carefully selecting the right screws or anchors and following best practices for installation, you can significantly enhance the strength and reliability of your French cleat system.
 These steps ensure that the cleat can hold the maximum weight safely, providing a dependable solution for mounting heavy items.

 In summary, the choice of screws or anchors is integral to the performance of a French cleat.
 By using heavy-duty screws or appropriate anchors and adhering to proper installation techniques, you can achieve a secure and stable mounting system.
 This approach not only maximizes the load capacity but also ensures the long-term safety and effectiveness of your French cleat.